 Dave Harrison, appointed as chair, is a former president of First of America with 30 years banking experience.
-Retired, he is involved in the construction industry.
+Retired, he is involved in the construction - Representative.
+The state of the s industry.
 Robert Vandermark, a former Independence Township supervisor and former director of the State Tax Commission, is currently Oakland County Equalization's director.
 Judy Eaton is Oakland County's newly appointed personnel director.
 She has been a county compensation specialist and has compiled compensation statistics for county government statewide.
 Fred Johns is an active consultant and currently chair of PPOM Corp., a network health care provider.
-He is a former senior vice president and director of human resources for NBD Bank.
-Dale Ryan, former plant manager for Sea Ray Boats in Oxford, has been active in both the Clarkston Optimists and Clarkston Schools Athletic Boosters.
-At a previous board meeting, trustees Neil Wallace and Larry Rosso voted to table action on six-percent raises which were passed for Stuart, clerk Joan McCrary and treasurer Jim Wenger, retroactive to Jan.
-6. Stuart recommended the increases because the three positions haven't seen hikes since Jan.
+He is a former senior vice president and director of human resources for NBD Bank Dale Ryan, former plant manager for Sea Ray Boats in Oxford, has been active in both the Clarkston Optimists and Clarkston Schools Athletic Boosters.
+At a previous board meeting, trustees Neil Wallace and Larry Rosso voted to table action on six-percent raises which were passed for Swart, clerk Joan McCrary and treasurer Jim Wenger, retroactive to Jan: 6.
+Shuart recommended the increases because the three positions haven't seen hikes since Jan.
 1994.
-The two trustees said they wished to delay those raises until the salary compensation committee could be established.
-If created before the salaries were approved, the committee could have suggested they be higher, lower or the same as those recommended by If they disagree, the committee can now only suggest that those raises be higher or remain the same.
+The two trustees said they wished to delay those raises until the salary compensation committee could be established If created before the salaries were approved, the committee could have suggested they be higher, lower or the same as those recommended by Stuart.
+If they disagree, the committee can now only suggest that those raises be higher or remain the same.
 Members are to recommend salary and benefit levels for 1997 and 1998.
-Stuart asked that they complete their '97 duties within three months.
+Stuar asked that they complete their '97 duties within three months.

-- Judy Addis of Coldwell Banker Professionals.
-Clarkston was recently certified by the Real Estate Training Institute of Charlotte, NC as a Certified Buyer Representative. - Diane Manssur of Clarkston attended Creative Memories' annual regional convention in Novi Jan.
+- Judy Addis of Coldwell Banker Professionals, Clarkston was recently certified by the Real Estate Training Institute of Charlotte, NC as a Certified Buyer - Diane Managur of Clarkston attended Creative Memories' annual regional convention in Novi Jan.
 31-Feb.
-1. Via direct sales, the company teaches people how to organize and preserve family photos via seminars, workshops and photo-safe supplies.
-Manssur is one of 20,000 Creative Memories consultants.
-Have a milestone?
-Send submissions to The Clarkston News, 5 S. Main St. Dinner & Dancing with Karaoke Sat.
+1. Via direct sales, the company teaches. people how to organize and preserve family photos via seminars, workshops and photo-safe supplies.
+Manssur is one of 20,000 Creative Memories consultants: Have a milestone?
+Send submissions to The Clarkston News, 5 S. Main St. Dancing with Karaoke Sat.
 Feb.
 22, 1997 7:00 pm \$12.50 per person Campbell Richmond American Legion Auxiliary Unit 63 8047 Ortonville Rd. • Clarkston Call 625-9912 for more info. -Pick up Tickets at Post-

 WITH CHARM AND ALL THE EXTRAS.
-This Waterford ranch features 3 BR, 2 full baths, finished bsmt, 2 firen central air inground nooll MUST SEE the inside t fully appreciate the quality that has gone into this home.
-JUST REDUCED
+This Waterford ranch features 3 BR, 2 full baths, finished bsmt, 2 fireplaces, new kitchen, central air, inground pool!
+MUST SEE the inside to fully appreciate the quality that has gone into this home.
+JUST REDUCED \$124,89911

-Kim Vincent 625-9700 Property Shoppe, Inc.
+Property Shoppe, Inc.

-New GM Dura Stop Brakes.
-Buy 1st set
+BRAKE SPECIAL New GM Dura Stop Brakes.
+Buy 1st set & your next set of brake pads is FREE!

+(RANDY HOSLER

 Most GM cars & Light Duty Trucks

-Expires 3-12-97 6585 Dixie Hwy Clarkston
+Expires 3-12-97 Clarkston

-625-5500
+6585 Dixie Hwy 625-5500

 Joseph Territo, D.O.
 Family Practice

 Over 25 Years Experience

 Cholesterol-Blood Pressure-Cancer Screening X-Ray & Lab-Immunization-School/Sports Physicals Osteopathic Manipulative Therapy (OMT)

-Drayton Clinic
+Drayton Cn

 4400 Dixie Highway Waterford

-Appointments - Walk-Ins
+Appointments - Waik-ins

 An Affiliate of Pontiac Osteopathic Hospital

-673-1244

-UBE, OIL & FILTER GM Quick Lube Plus Oil Change

-29 min. or less or next one is FREE!
+AREA CLARKSTON HEALTH DIRECTORY

+To Be Included In This Directory Please Call 625 3370

+FAMILY PRACTICE Joseph Territo, D.O.